StockNews.com Initiates Coverage on Advaxis (NASDAQ:ADXS)

-StockNews.com assumed coverage on shares of Advaxis (NASDAQ:ADXS – Get Rating) in a research note issued to investors on Monday.
+StockNews.com assumed coverage on shares of Advaxis (NASDAQ:ADXS – Get Rating) in a research note issued on Tuesday.
 The firm set a “sell” rating on the stock.

+Shares of ADXS opened at $0.07 on Tuesday.
+Advaxis has a twelve month low of $0.06 and a twelve month high of $0.76.

 About Advaxis (Get Rating)